StefTN/cldemo-vagrant_quagga/README.md

 After the topology comes up, we use `vagrant ssh` to log in to the management device and switch to the `cumulus` user.
-The `cumulus` user is able to access other devices in the network using its SSH key, and has passwordless sudo enabled on all devices to make it easy to run administrative commands. **Most demos assume that you are logged into the out of band management server as the `cumulus` user**.
+The `cumulus` user is able to access other devices (leaf01, spine02) in the network using its SSH key, and has passwordless sudo enabled on all devices to make it easy to run administrative commands.
+Further, most automation tools (Ansible, Puppet, Chef) are run from this management server. **Most demos assume that you are logged into the out of band management server as the `cumulus` user**.

 Note that due to the way we simulate the out of band network, it is not possible to use `vagrant ssh` to access in-band devices like leaf01 and leaf02.
 These